Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Task2 - String Concatenation
 **Objective**: Learn how to combine strings using the + operator **Instructions:**
-- Open the file `task2.py` and fill in the comments.
+- Create a file named `task2.py`.
-- Create a variable message and assign it the string "Welcome to SRT111".
+- Create a variable called `message` and assign it the string "Welcome to SRT111".
-- Print the value of message.
+- Print the value of `message`.
 - Concatenate message with another string of your choice using the + operator and print the result.
 - Run the script in the terminal to see the output.